 Want to investigate what you can do with an Independent Interdisciplinary Major in Italian Studies?
 Visit the Hiatt Career Center here!

-Check out more photos from our recent Masks in Motion commedia dell'arte event on the ROMS News page!
+Check out more photos from our Masks in Motion commedia dell'arte event on the ROMS News page!

 Independent Interdisciplinary Major (IIM) in Italian Studies

 Brandeis offers students the opportunity to focus on the cultural heritage of Italy from the inception of the Italian language to the present day.
 The study of Italy’s language and creative achievements enables a student to explore another culture in depth in preparation for study abroad and eventual graduate work or related opportunities in the workplace.

 Please follow this link to:

 Italian studies provides an independent major (through an Independent Interdisciplinary Major or IIM) for those who wish to extend their study of Italian beyond language and culture to areas of Italian literature, history, film, art history, and music.
 The study of Italian within a variety of cultural contexts enables students to deepen their understanding of a national heritage beyond the boundaries of a single time frame, region, gender, genre, or academic discipline.